gryclmn/interview/README.md

 ### Services

 Each service has the ability to get routes.
-Services can retreive all routes or retrieve routes for a specific user.
+Services can retrieve all routes or retrieve routes for a specific user.

 #### Strava